-The General Plan APR gives OPR the opportunity to identify statewide trends in land use decision-making and how local planning and development activities relate to statewide planning goals and policies.
+The General Plan APR allows OPR to identify statewide trends in land use decision-making and how local planning and development activities relate to statewide planning goals and policies.
 APRs may also inform future modifications to OPR's General Plan Guidelines.
-In addition, OPR is able to track progress on a local jurisdiction's comprehensive General Plan update using information provided in the APR.
+In addition, OPR can track progress on a local jurisdiction's comprehensive General Plan update using the information provided in the APR.
 Similarly, the HE APR allows HCD to track the progress of the implementation of a jurisdiction's Housing Element and requires its submission as a threshold requirement for several State housing funding programs.